As we have learned in the previous lessons (if you have been following our tutorials), capital is affected by four elements.

 - The title of the report is Statement of Owner's Equity.
 This is used for sole proprietorships.
 For partnerships, the title used is "Statement of Partners' Equity" and for corporations, "Statement of Stockholders' Equity".

 - Notice that the third line is worded "For the Year Ended..."
 This means that the SOE presents information for a specific span of time.
-In the above example, the period covers 1 year that ends on December 31, 2013.
-Hence, the amounts presented in the report are changes to owner's equity / capital from January 1, 2013 to December 31, 2013.
+In the above example, the period covers 1 year that ends on December 31, 2014.
+Hence, the amounts presented pertain to changes to owner's equity from January 1, 2014 to December 31, 2014.

 - The capital account used in the illustration is Strauss, Capital.